cxmeel/BasicState/docs/index.md

 BasicState is a really, really simple key-value based state management solution.
 It makes use of [BindableEvents](https://developer.roblox.com/en-us/api-reference/class/BindableEvent) to allow your projects to watch for changes in state, and provides a simple API for communication with your state objects.
 Think [Rodux](https://roblox.github.io/rodux/), but much more simple.

 ## Getting Started
 It's easy to get started using BasicState.
-There are three methods to add BasicState to your project:
+There are a few methods to add BasicState to your project:

 !!! info
     It's recommended that you place the BasicState module in a place like [ReplicatedStorage](https://developer.roblox.com/en-us/api-reference/class/ReplicatedStorage), as it can be used on both the client and server; however, this is not mandatory.